ElZetto/espisy/docs/readme.rst

 README
 ########

-Simple client to access and controll ESPs that run ESPEasy in your local network
+Simple client to access and controll ESPs that run ESPEasy in your local network.

 ********
 ESPEasy
 ********

+    **This project is not related to the ESPEasy project.
+    It only provides a python class to control an device running ESPEasy**

 You can run the `ESPEasy Firmware <https://github.com/letscontrolit/ESPEasy>`_ firmware on ESP8266 devices, for example the NodeMCU.

 ******